-Psoas, like Iliacus, is a hip flexor muscle on the front of the body that causes a ton of low back pain when tight.
-Fortunately, QL Claw's ramp is a very effective Psoas release tool.
+The Psoas muscle is a hip flexor on the front of the body that causes a ton of lower back pain when tight.

-Release the Psoas with the tutorial below, and scroll down to the Psoas Pain Symptoms section to learn more about Psoas and to determine if it is the source of your pain.
+Follow the tutorial below to release the Psoas muscle, and scroll down to the Psoas Pain Symptoms section to learn more about Psoas and to determine if it is the source of the pain.

 Psoas Release Placement: